AJTheDataGuy/supermarket_data_engineering/README.md

 # Introduction

-This project retrieves supermarket pricing and product specials on a weekly basis.
+This project retrieves supermarket pricing and product specials data on a weekly basis and loads it into a data mart.
 As a portfolio piece, this project is intended to demonstrate my proficiency with a number of data engineering technologies including:

 * Apache Airflow
 * Docker